Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Introduction

-When they considered a compact isolated invariant set $K$ of a flow on a compact smooth manifold, Robbin and Salamon introduced a certain {\em intrinsic topology} for the unstable manifold $W^u(K)$ of $K$, by which they obtained a homeomorphism between the quotient space $N/E$ of an index pair $(N,E)$ and the one-point compactification of $W^u(K)$.
-Hence the quotient space $N/E$ and the one-point compactification have the same (Borsuk's) shape, which was defined as the shape index of $K$.
-This shape index can be obtained by either the unstable manifold $W^u(K)$ or using index pairs; and so one can compute the shape index and Morse equation of an invariant set $K$ by using the unstable manifold of $K$ and its Morse sets.
+Shape index was first introduced by Robbin and Salamon \cite{Rob} for the flows on a compact smooth manifold.
+Their approach to the shape index theory was further developed in the works of Mrozek \cite{Mroz} and S\'{a}nchez-Gabites \cite{Sanc2} for dynamical systems on locally compact spaces.
 The case where the phase space is non-locally compact is much more complicated.
-Kapitanski and Rodnianski in \cite{Kap} proved that the global attractor of a semiflow on complete metric spaces has Borsuk's shape of the phase space and developed an elementary Morse theory for attractors.
-Their work was extended to isolated invariant sets of flows on locally compact metric spaces in a recent paper \cite{Sanj1} by Sanjurjo, in which the author also considered semiflows on non-locally compact spaces (see \cite{Sanj1}, Section 6).
-It was shown that if a semiflow $\Phi$ is two-sided when it is restricted on the unstable manifold $W^u(K)$, then the shape index $s(K)$ of $K$ can be successfully calculated via its unstable manifold.
+Kapitanski and Rodnianski in \cite{Kap} proved that the global attractor of a semiflow on complete metric spaces has a shape of the phase space.
+Their work was extended to isolated invariant sets of flows on locally compact metric spaces in \cite{Sanj1} by Sanjurjo, in which the author also considered semiflows on non-locally compact spaces (see \cite{Sanj1}, Section 6).
+It was shown that if a semiflow $\Phi$ is two-sided when restricted on the unstable manifold $W^u(K)$, then the shape index of $K$ can be successfully calculated via its unstable manifold.